feitosa-daniel/cloud-cost-awareness/README.md

 This repository contains the supplementary material for the paper entitled:

-**Mining Cloud Cost Awareness — Is it possible?**
+**Mining Cost Awareness in the Deployments of Cloud-based Applications**

 The supplementary material includes:
-- scripts to support raw data collection and cached versions of data generated during the raw data collection; and
+- scripts to support raw data collection and cached versions of data generated during the raw data collection;
-- the compiled dataset containing evidence of cost awareness in commits of cloud-based software repositories, and associated information.
+- the compiled dataset containing evidence of cost awareness in commits of cloud-based software repositories, and associated information; and
+- scripts to run the topic modeling steps used in the study.

 **Long-term storage**
 > This is a temporary repository for double-blind review.
 If the submission is accepted, we will upload its content to an archival repository that guarantees long-time storage and update the manuscript with the DOI.

 **Replication disclaimers:**
-> (1) We note that running the provided scripts from scratch will result in variations in the output files since projects have evolved and some projects may have been deleted or made private.
+> (1) We note that running the provided data collection scripts from scratch will result in variations in the output files since projects have evolved and some projects may have been deleted or made private.
 >
 > (2) The provided scripts aid the collection of the raw data (i.e., candidate commits) to be analyzed for evidence of cost awareness (see [step4-tf-commits.json](data-collection/data/step4-tf-commits.json)).
 The next step to generate to provided [dataset.json](dataset.json) (i.e., coding of commits and filtering of those with relevant codes) was manual.
 Therefore, there is no code to automate this final step and we inly provide the dataset and associated information (i.e., [codes.json](codes.json) and [repositories.json](repositories.json)).